davidyaha/meteor-ng-grid/README.md

 ##Overview

-This is package for meteor that wraps the angular-xeditable bower package.
+This is package for meteor that wraps the ng-grid bower package.
 This utilizes bower for getting the mentioned package so you should first install bower for meteor.

 ##Installing
 ```
 mrt add bower;
 mrt add ngMeteor; // Could be spared I think..
-mrt add angular-xeditable;
+mrt add ng-grid;
 ```

 ##Using
-For samples and docs of how to use this package please go to http://vitalets.github.io/angular-xeditable.
+For samples and docs of how to use this package please go to http://http://angular-ui.github.io/ng-grid/.
-There is no need to push the xeditable module into ngMeteor because this already done for you. just use the directives and the functions of angular-xeditable.
+There is no need to push the ng-grid module into ngMeteor because this already done for you. just use the directives and the functions of ng-grid.